Bingley Music Live 2012 Review

 This review was very kindly shared from the lovely people at Yorkshire Festivals – The Complete Guide to Festivals in Yorkshire.

-Visit the Yorkshire Festivals website for a great blog, a festival map and calendar, and the low-down on all types of festivals in Yorkshire – from food festivals to music to arts and literature festivals.
+Visit the Yorkshire Festivals website for the low-down on all types of festivals in Yorkshire – from food festivals to music to arts and literature festivals.

 Over the last few years this once small festival has grown in both size and popularity.
 We attended the very first one back in 2007 when it was a 2 day festival with not much other than a stage and a bar.
 This year’s festival was a 3 day affair with 3 stages, a Kid’s Zone and a range of food stalls.
 However it was still only £45 for a weekend ticket which looked like great value.